 The main reason for muscle wasting in dogs is a lack of physical activity, which is often a common sign of a dog experiencing pain.
 Because your pet avoids the use of painful body parts, those parts become atrophied (8).
 The usual muscles begin to atrophy in four weeks of inactivity, and you'll see some decrease in their size and shape.

 8. Altered General Behavior

 If your dog suddenly doesn't seem like himself, it may be another clear symptom of canine joint pain, but other possible causes would need to be ruled out first.
 Changes in your dog's behavior can be vary based on the individual dog, and depending on the breed and their character.

 Most common behavior changes in dogs with joint pain are (9):

 - Irritability and aggression when joints are touched

 - Iincreased body tension or flinching in response to gentle palpation of injured area and palpation of regions likely to be painful (e.g. leg, neck, back, hips and elbows)

 - Appetite loss

 - Weight gain (due to not moving and exercising as usual)

-A large number of dogs, most commonly senior dogs and larger breeds, will suffer from some kind of disorder of the locomotor system.
-Many of these processes are generally treatable with inexpensive medications, dietary improvement and proper exercise.
-As long as you know how to spot signs of joint pain in dogs, you'll be quick to fix the problem.
+A large number of dogs, particularly senior dogs and large breeds, will suffer from some kind of disorder of the locomotor system.
+Many of these are generally treatable with inexpensive medications, dietary improvement, weight loss and exercise.
+As long as you know how to spot signs of joint pain in dogs, you'll be able to fix the problem.